cemac/LIFD_ENV_ML_NOTEBOOKS/RandomForests/README.md

 ## Quick look

-If you want a quick look at the contents inside the notebook before deciding to run it please view the [pdf](https://github.com/cemac/LIFD_ENV_ML_NOTEBOOKS/blob/main/RandomForests/RandomForests.pdf) generated (*note some html code note rednered*)
+If you want a quick look at the contents inside the notebook before deciding to run it please view the [pdf](https://github.com/cemac/LIFD_ENV_ML_NOTEBOOKS/blob/main/RandomForests/RandomForests.pdf) generated (*note some html code note rendered*)

 ## Installation and Requirements

-This notebook is designed to run on a laptop  with no special hardware required therefore recomended to do a local installation as outline in the repository [howtorun](../howtorun.md) and [jupyter_notebooks](jupyter_notebooks.md) sections.
+This notebook is designed to run on a laptop  with no special hardware required therefore recommended to do a local installation as outline in the repository [howtorun](../howtorun.md) and [jupyter_notebooks](../jupyter_notebooks.md) sections.

 ### Quick start